 When creating passwords for either account, we recommend that you implement guidelines such as the NIST or BSI password recommendations, which require new passwords to be sufficiently long and complex.
 Axis devices support passwords up to 64 characters.
 Passwords shorter than 8 characters are considered weak.

-For more information, see Identity and access management in AXIS OS Knowledge base.
+For more information, see the identity and access management section in the AXIS OS Knowledge Base.